-The visa given is often referred to as a skilled migrant visa or a general skilled migration visa.189 Independent This visa is aimed at overseas students who have finished their studies in the last six months and as the name suggests it is independent of sponsorship or other criteria and relies on the applicant's skill base alone.
+The visa given is often referred to as a skilled migrant visa or a general skilled migration visa.189 Independent This visa is aimed at overseas students who have finished their studies in the last six months and as the name suggests it is independent of sponsorship or other criteria and relies on the applicant's skill base alone when deciding if they're suitable for immigration.
 190 Sponsored This visa allows skilled workers who do not meet the point test for the skilled - independent visa to apply for permanent residency through state and territory nomination.
 489 Reg.
 Sponsored This visa is designed to encourage migrants to live and work in regional areas of Australia where there are large skills shortages and significant numbers of job vacancies.
 485 Graduate This is an onshore visa for international students in Australia who do not satisfy the requirements for permanent skilled migration to Australia.

 From 01 July 2012, the Australian Government introduces an online service called SkillSelect.
 Intended applicants will need to record their details through an Expression of Interest (EOI).
 Applicants can then be nominated by Australia employers of state and territory governments through the SkillSelect model.
 An invitation is required before an application for a visa can be submitted.

 Applicants must be over 18 and under 50 years of age, with good English language ability, and relevant skilled work experience or qualification.
 Applicants must also have skills and qualifications for an occupation listed on Australia's Consolidated Skilled Occupation List (CSOL).